byu-cpe/ecen520_student/resources/assignment_mechanics.md

 The coding standards are progressive meaning that additional standards will be added gradually throughout the class.
 Each assignment will indicate which code standard level you will be required to follow.

-In addition to following coding standards, you are required to follow several git repository organization [standards](./coding_stadard.md#git-repository-standards).
+In addition to following coding standards, you are required to follow several git repository organization [standards](./coding_standard.md#git-repository-standards).
-Several basic standards for organizing your github repositories are given to aid in the grading of assignments and to provide a tidy repository environment.
+Several basic standards for organizing your GitHub repositories are given to aid in the grading of assignments and to provide a tidy repository environment.

 You will receive full credit for this portion of your assignment grading if you conform to the coding and repository standards.
 You will receive feedback for any violations of these standards as part of your assignment grade.